enmanuelmag/iaflow/README.md

 ### `train` method

 The train method is used to train a model.
+This doen't return anything.

 #### Parameters